csia-pme/dreambooth-demo/README.md

 ## Assign GPU to the pipeline pods
-One problem we would encounter running the pipeline "as is" is that pods are deployed on gpuless nodes.
+One problem we would encounter running the pipeline "as is" is that pods are deployed on gpuless nodes by the runner.
 We can fix this by adding a nodeSelector to the pipeline pods.

 ```yaml
 runners: